josephbinoy/FuuBot/README.md

 # jpn-autohost: A Custom Auto Host Rotation bot for [osu!](https://osu.ppy.sh/home) multiplayer based on Meowhal's [original autohost bot](https://github.com/Meowhal/osu-ahr))

 ## Features I added:
-- Regulation Check for Difficulty changing mods.
+- Regulation Check for Difficulty changing mods like DT, HR.
 - An LLM based Q&A Bot to answer osu related questions.
 - Match Summarisation at the end of every match.
 - Only Japanese/Instrumental maps allowed.
 Can be overridden with !force.